- Disneyland Paris (Paris, France)

 Fans of “Toy Story” are sure to love this ride.
 Climb aboard your favorite RC Racer as you zoom up and down the track.

 Ride up and down the 88-foot (27 m) half-pipe and feel like you are one of Andy’s toys playing in the backyard!

-Winnie the Pooh is a lovable character no matter where you are in the world.
+Winnie the Pooh is a lovable character, no matter where you are.